(for PS2, PSX (PS1), Dreamcast, see on the bottom)

-The patched binary originally comes from GOG non-DRM version.
+The patched binary originally comes from older, GOG non-DRM version.

-Sometimes you need to run GXSetup if game doesn't work but using old GOG version choosing renderer may fail.
+Sometimes you need to run GXSetup and save the settings there if the game doesn't work, but using old GOG version - choosing renderer in GXSetup may fail.

-If you have any further problems with setting resolution, GXsetup crashes, check this out:
+Then if you have any further problems with setting resolution, GXsetup crashes, and using just ubi.ini doesn't help, check this out:

 http://raymanpc.com/forum/viewtopic.php ...
 94#p981787